home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 of scalar values.
 Additionally, sometimes, it even accepts a comma-separated string value as a list.

-The following applies in cases a single value or a list of scalar values is accepted:
+The following applies in case a single value or a list of scalar values is accepted:

 - Putting multiple values in a single scalar value (comma separated string)